IlgarNEU/Watching-the-Watchers/README.md

 ### Security/Privacy Issues and Ethical Concerns

-We provide the network traces collected from our controlled experiments in a laboratory environment.
 Our experiments on our own devices did not entail human subjects or ethical concerns.
-We do not provide the data collected from VIDAA OS which used plaintext communication to transfer sensitive household data, including PII.
+We do not provide the data collected from VIDAA OS which uses plaintext communication to transfer sensitive household data, including PII.